CSX in Alabama

 CSX and the Alabama Community

-- In partnership with state and local economic development agencies in Alabama, businesses invested more than $48.3 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2013.
-These investments will generate nearly 200 new jobs at those businesses.
+- In partnership with state and local economic development agencies, Alabama businesses invested nearly $434 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.
+These investments will generate more than 100 new jobs at those businesses.

-- CSX has designated the Macon County I-85 Site in Tuskegee and Notasulga and the Wasden Road I-65 Site in Montgomery as “Select Sites,” rail-served, ready-to-build locations for industrial development and expansion.
-The “Select Site” program is part of CSX’s networkwide economic development initiative.
+- CSX has designated the Macon County I-85 Site in Tuskegee and Notasulga and the Wasden Road I-65 Site in Montgomery as “Select Sites,” which are rail-served, ready-tobuild locations for industrial development and expansion.
+The “Select Site” program is part of CSX’s network-wide economic development initiative.

-- CSX sponsored a City Year service day in Birmingham.
+- CSX sponsored a City Year service day in Decatur.
 Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

-- In 2013, CSX contributed more than $350,000 to organizations in Alabama, including Habitat for Humanity, Alabama Symphony Orchestra, Community Food Bank of Central Alabama and Alabama Operation Lifesaver.
+- In 2014, CSX contributed more than $140,000 to organizations in Alabama, including Habitat for Humanity, Alabama Symphony Orchestra, Alabama Operation Lifesaver and Freshwater Land Trust.

 ** This figure includes current and former employees.